kwesterfeld/rewritehtml/README.md

 ## Usage

+To use this project, typically a reverse-proxy scenario is used to translate one URI to another, proxying to a back-end web resource of some kind.
+In this scenario, URI remapping might be needed for some or all of the web content being proxied.

-To use this project in another project, one would need to construct a similar mapping for proxy-servlet (com.woonoz.proxy.servlet.ProxyServlet) and Rewrite HTML Filter (com.kawsoft.rewritehtml.HtmlTranslationFilter) in another web application's web.xml.
+To accomplish this, one would need to construct a similar mapping for proxy-servlet (org.mitre.dsmiley.httpproxy.ProxyServlet, used in example project) and the Rewrite HTML Filter (com.kawsoft.rewritehtml.HtmlTranslationFilter) in a web application's web.xml.
 See the example on how this is done.

 Another helpful filter is provided (com.kawsoft.rewritehtml.RemoteUserExpressionFilter) which allows a MVEL expression to be used to supply the value of HttpServletRequest.getRemoteUser() using session data, or a constant, to a proxied backend application.  *DO NOT* map this as a constant as the